Successful bullying prevention work in schools needs to be systematic, continuous and with a long-term approach. The efforts also need to be based on:

 3. Focus on the school culture and the school climate

-The school climate is about the school’s effects on students through teaching practices, diversity and relationships among administrators, teachers, parents, and students.
-The culture is about how teachers and other school staff members are working together, and the values, beliefs, and assumptions they share.
+The school climate is about a school’s impact on students through teaching practices, diversity and relationships among administrators, teachers, parents, and students.
+The culture is about how teachers and other school staff are working together, and the values, beliefs, and assumptions they share.

 A positive school climate and school culture promote the students’ learning abilities.

 A school can be characterized by a culture of conflict due to authoritarian leadership, conflicting power structures or hierarchical communication channels.
 This counteracts a more positive, interactive, democratic, and respectful culture.
 A widespread culture of silence may also contribute to a high prevalence of bullying.
 A culture that rests on fundamental democratic values promotes a student’s ability to interact with other students in a way that is characterized by respect, thus making students feel safe and enabling them to develop self-confidence and self-esteem.